BetriuJaume/Deep-Recommenders/README.md

 In the provided table, we observe that both the Hit Ratio (HR) metrics and NDCG values are similar for the random and ABS popularity models.
 Upon examining the user_test and recommendation list, it becomes apparent that approximately 65% of the movie_ids are greater than 10,000.
 Typically, an NDCG value close to 1 indicates highly relevant and well-ordered recommendations, while a value close to 0 suggests less relevant or disorganized recommendations.
 In other words, the recommender system is providing recommendations with a low likelihood of being useful or interesting to users, resulting in a low HR compared to other models.

-When utilizing the second versions of the popularity model, the smaller setlist size increases the probability of a match, as observed.
+When utilizing the second versions of the popularity model, the smaller set list size increases the probability of a match, as observed.
 However, considering the coverage metric reveals a significantly worse result because our system only encompasses a small fraction of the entire available item base.
 Over time, this limited coverage can lead to a decrease in the quality of recommendations, contributing to the problem of the filter bubble.

 Initially, when employing more advanced data analysis techniques such as the factorization machine model, notable improvements are observed.
 This is reflected in a HR of 33% and an increased NDCG score, indicating a reduction in the filter bubble issue.